johnykvsky/dummygenerator/README.md

 There is `script\ExtensionsDocs.php` that can be used to generate list of available extensions and their methods (look at `generate-spec.php`)

-Since PHPUnit is still missing `--repeat`, [here](https://github.com/johnykvsky/phpunit-repeat) you can find Linux shell script for running tests multiple times.
+Since PHPUnit is still missing `--repeat`, in repository [phpunit-repeat](https://github.com/johnykvsky/phpunit-repeat) you can find Linux shell script for running tests multiple times.

 # TODO (ideas, not promises)